shamanec/GADS/README.md

 GADS uses a hybrid licensing model to balance open-source principles with the protection of certain proprietary components:

 1. **Open Source Components**:
-   The majority of this project is open source and licensed under the AGPL-3.0 License.
+   The Go backend is licensed under the AGPL-3.0 License.
 This includes all files and directories except those explicitly listed as proprietary.

 2. **Proprietary Components**:
    The following components, while included in the distribution, are proprietary and provided in an obfuscated form:

    - hub-ui

    These components are integral parts of GADS but their source code is not open for modification or redistribution.
+The source code is NOT part of the AGPL-3.0 license.

 ### Using GADS